 What causes IBS?

-It’s unclear what causes IBS and.
-We may eventually learn that the diagnosis — a collection of symptoms — has lumped together several problems, and you might have just one or two or more.
+It’s unclear what causes IBS.
+We may eventually learn that the diagnosis — a collection of symptoms — is several problems, and you might have just one or two or more.

 Diarrhea seems to have its own chain of causes.
-Up to a third of patients diagnosed with IBS-D have a condition called bile-acid malabsorption.
+About 10 percent of patients diagnosed with IBS-D have a condition called bile-acid malabsorption.
 The liver uses bile to break down fat.
-Too much bile entering the colon can trigger diarrhea.
+Too much bile entering your colon can trigger diarrhea.
 The extra bile may occur because of a shortage of the ileal hormone, which normally regulates this system.

 You may have an overgrowth of bacteria in your small intestine (SIB0).
-Some research suggests that SIB0 is common in patients with IBS-D.
+Some research suggests that SIB0 is common among patients with IBS-D.

 You may lack needed bacteria.
-You may have heard of the microbiome, the many microorganisms in the gut.
+You may have heard of the microbiome, the many microorganisms in your gut.
 Your microbiome is as individual as a fingerprint.
 Small differences may aggravate IBS symptoms.

 You may have a serotonin disturbance, possibly linked to your microbiome.
-How would that work?
-Microbes in the gut may increase the production of serotonin (yes, that’s the same serotonin boosted by common antidepressants).
-Most of the body’s serotonin is actually in the gut, and researchers know that serotonin levels play a role in IBS.
+Microbes in your gut may increase the production of serotonin (the same serotonin boosted by common antidepressants).
+Most of your body’s serotonin is actually in your gut, and researchers know that serotonin levels play a role in IBS.

 How is IBS treated?